yandex/odyssey/docs/configuration/global.md

 *yes|no*

 Online restart feature.
-When setting to yes, restart odyssey simply with running new version (old one will automatically perform graceful shutdown)
+When setting to yes, restart odyssey to new version simply with SIGUSR2.

 `enable_online_restart no`